mapbox/mbxmapkit/README.md

 MBXMapKit
 ---------

-MBXMapKit is a simple, one-file library allowing one-line integration of MapBox custom maps into Apple's MapKit on iOS 7.0+ and OS X 10.9+.
+MBXMapKit is a simple, two-file library allowing one-line integration of MapBox custom maps into Apple's MapKit on iOS 7.0+ and OS X 10.9+.
 No submodules, no linking, no delegates, no resources -- just drag two files into your project and start using `MBXMapView` in place of `MKMapView`.

 Requirements: